The Mummy (TV series): Reception

-The series received positive reviews from critics with praise given to the writing, animation, and the character of Alex O'Connell.
-In February 2003, Kids' WB considered The Mummy, which was airing its second season at the time, one of the network's, "breakout hits."
+The series received positive reviews from critics with praise given to the writing, animation, and Marquette's voice performance as Alex O'Connell.
+In February 2003, Kids' WB considered The Mummy, which was airing its second season at the time, one of the network's "breakout hits".

 Merchandise

 Video games

-On February 20, 2002, it was announced video game developer Ubisoft had obtained the rights to The Mummy: The Animated Series from Universal Studios Consumer Products Group, enabling the publisher to produce games based on the brand.
-It was projected the Gameboy Advance game would be completed in the fall of 2002.
+In February 2002, a video game developer Ubisoft obtained the rights to The Mummy: The Animated Series from Universal Studios Consumer Products Group, enabling the publisher to produce games based on the brand.
+Ubisoft Milan developed the game for Game Boy Advance platform and was released in November.

-HIP Interactive had developed a new game based on The Mummy: The Animated Series for PlayStation 2, Xbox, and PC.
-In May 2004, they revealed they would be showing off their new game at E3 later that year.
-On June 30, 2004, All In The Game LTD, who was co-producing the new game with HIP Interactive, revealed Corey Johnson would reprise his role as "Mr. Daniels" from the 1999 film The Mummy, in the new video game.
+HIP Interactive developed a new game based on The Mummy: The Animated Series for PlayStation 2 and PC, with the assistance of All In The Game LTD. Corey Johnson reprised his role as "Mr. Daniels" from the 1999 film The Mummy.
 According to casting director Phil Morris, Johnson was brought in to help reproduce the same production values of the original films and television show.
+The game was released in October 2004.

 Home media release

 In October 2002, Universal released The Mummy: Quest of the Lost Scrolls on VHS and DVD.
-Dubbed a "feature length adventure", the film was a mash up of the first episode of the series, and the last two episode from season one.
+Dubbed a "feature length adventure", the film was a mash up of the first episode of the series, and the last two episodes from season one.

-Universal Studios Home Entertainment released the entire series on DVD in Region 1 in three-volume sets in 2008.
+Universal Pictures Home Entertainment released the entire series on DVD in Region 1 in three-volume sets in 2008.
 They were released in Canada on July 22 and in the U.S. on December 16.